mstksg/inCode/copy/entries/typed-sm-lc-1.md

 ### Runtime Equality for Records and Sums

-One complication is we need to update the `TestEquality` instance for `STy`.
+One complication is that we need to update the `TestEquality` instance for `STy`.
 The record and sum labels are type-level `Symbol`s, so we compare those with the `sameSymbol` (kind of like `testEquality` for any `KnownSymbol` instance) and then compare the payload types recursively.